**SMART 2019 Graduate Applicants have already been selected.**

 SMART Program Requirements

-For the graduate student mentors, the SMART Program begins spring semester 2017.
-Graduate student mentors are required to take and successfully complete Graduate Student Professional Development Program (GSPDP) 301, Mentoring in Higher Education, a one-unit course that meets on Tuesdays from 3:30-5:00 p.m. during spring semester 2017.
+For graduate student mentors, the SMART Program begins spring semester 2019.
+Graduate student mentors are required to take and successfully complete Graduate Student Professional Development Program (GSPDP) 301, Mentoring in Higher Education, a one-unit course that will meet on Tuesdays from 3:30-5:00 p.m. during spring semester 2019.
+Graduate student mentors must be available to attend all meetings of GSPDP 301.

 SMART Application Requirements